 “I was a delegate at COP24.
 We are very happy with the Silesia Declaration, which is a commitment to address the social dimensions of climate change through a Just Transition.”

-Equipment manufacturing is an essential part of the renewable energy supply chain, which is why IndustriALL affiliates in the Mechanical Engineering Section are keen to organize employees in this growing sector.
+Equipment manufacturing is an essential part of the renewable energy supply chain, which is why IndustriALL affiliates in mechanical engineering are keen to organize employees in this growing sector.
 The meeting discussed opportunities to use global framework agreements and trade union networks with energy and equipment manufacturing companies.

 Matthias Hartwich, IndustriALL director for mechanical engineering, said: